KjellConnelly/react-native-rate/README.md

 `{preferInApp:true, openAppStoreIfInAppFails:true}` and the SKStoreReviewController fails to open, but opens the App Store App | **✓** | ---
 `{preferInApp:true, openAppStoreIfInAppFails:false}` and the SKStoreReviewController fails to open, and does not open the App Store App | --- | **✓**

+#### This used to work, now I'm getting an error message with react-native-rate v1.2.0
+I moved the podspec file outside of the `ios` directory.
+If you use pods before this version, you may have set paths to `ios/RNRate.podspec`.
+You may need to change that back.

 #### Future Plans
 I plan to add default support for Windows, but haven't personally built any windows app for a few years now.
 So will do it when it's actually relevant.